Andrew Jack (dialect coach)

-Andrew Jack (born Andrew Duncan Hutchinson; 28 January 1944 – 31 March 2020) was a British dialect coach and actor from London who had worked on over 80 motion pictures since 1982.
+Andrew Jack (born Andrew Duncan Hutchinson; 28 January 1944 – 31 March 2020) was a British dialect coach who worked on over 80 motion pictures.

 Early life

-His father Stephen Jack was an actor in films, radio and television.
+Jack was born in London.
+His father, Stephen Jack, was an actor in film, radio and television.

 Career

 He had worked with over 200 actors including Robert Downey Jr. (in Richard Attenborough's Chaplin, Michael Hoffman's Restoration and Guy Ritchie's Sherlock Holmes), Pierce Brosnan (in GoldenEye, Tomorrow Never Dies and Die Another Day), Cate Blanchett, and Viggo Mortensen.
 As supervising dialect coach for The Lord of the Rings, he created the Middle-earth accents and taught them, along with Elvish and Black Speech, to the cast of the trilogy.
 He designed and taught the accents for the Greeks and Trojans in Wolfgang Petersen's Troy.
 He taught Evan Davis to speak with a Nottinghamshire twang.
 He was known for helping non-British actors to be more intelligible to the audience.

 Jack can also be seen in the Star Wars film series portraying Resistance Major (later promoted to General) Caluan Ematt in Star Wars: The Force Awakens and Star Wars: The Last Jedi.
 He also voiced the character of Moloch in Solo: A Star Wars Story.
 The final film he was working on at the time of his death was The Batman, which was dedicated to him.